 Multiple Sclerosis (MS) is caused by the erosion of myelin, a substance which helps the brain send messages to the body.
 Metal ions in the body can bind to myelin.
 For those who are hypersensitive, this new structure can trigger an attack from the immune system.
 By stopping exposure to an allergy causing metal, inflammation in the body will be lowers and symptoms may improve or the progression of MS possibly halted.

 The role of myelin is one of the few facts which those who study MS agree on.
 It is not known why the myelin is attacked – and what, if anything, can be done to stop this attack.

 Allergy causes autoimmunity

-Hypersensitive reactions are triggered by metal particles entering the body of someone allergic to the metal in question.
+Hypersensitive reactions are triggered by metal particles entering the body of someone genetically susceptible to the metal in question.
 These particles then bind to the myelin, slightly changing its protein structure.
 In hypersensitive people, the new structure is falsely identified as a foreign invader and is attacked.
 This, the body attacking itself, is known as autoimmunity.

 A study published in 2004 examines the health impact of amalgam replacement in mercury-allergic patients with autoimmunity.
 The patients, who suffered from different autoimmune diseases including MS, were selected on the basis of an existing allergy to mercury (diagnosed with MELISA testing) and also that they had amalgam fillings as the single restorative material in their teeth.
 The amalgam was replaced with composites and ceramic materials.
 Half a year later, MELISA was re-done to see if there had been any change in the original positive response.
 Also, the health status was measured by objective tests and the patients gave a subjective opinion on whether their health had improved.
 Download the full article (pdf).